 If you require any additional information regarding Fife’s workforce, please contact us.

-Average earnings for people living in Fife is £579.20 per week
+The average earnings of people living in Fife are £760 per week